ubccapico/course-reset-script/README.md

 ![new_access_token](https://github.com/jguarin16/screenshots/blob/master/access_token_button.png)

-5. Provide a purpose under the **Purpose feed**, then click on the **Generate Token** icon.
+5. Provide a purpose under the **Purpose** field, then click on the **Generate Token** button.

 ![access-token-window](https://github.com/jguarin16/screenshots/blob/master/access_token_window.png)

-6. Copy and Paste the token provided to you onto a secure/encrypted text file in your local machine.
-Once you close this window, you will not be able to access the token again, so please be careful where you save your text file.
+6. Copy and paste the token provided to you onto a secure/encrypted text file in your local machine.
+Once you close this window, you will not be able to access the token again, so please remember where you save your token.

 ![access-token-details](https://github.com/jguarin16/screenshots/blob/master/save_token.png)

-## How to use the script:
+## Running the Python Script:
+1. Clone the repository into your local computer.
-1. Open the "accesstoken.py" file using Notepad and paste your Canvas API Token in the **access_token** field.
+2. Open the [`accesstoken.py`](https://github.com/ubccapico/course-reset-script/blob/with-gui/accesstoken.py) file using Notepad or Visual Studio Code and paste your Canvas API Token in the `access_token` field.
 Save the file.
-2. Right-click on the main.py script and select **Edit with IDLE** > **Edit with IDLE 3.10**.
+3. Right-click on the [`main.py`](https://github.com/ubccapico/course-reset-script/blob/with-gui/main.py) script and select **Edit with IDLE** > **Edit with IDLE 3.10**.
-3. Select **Run** > **Run Module**.
+4. Select **Run** > **Run Module**.
-4. Fill in the prompts in the application window to proceed with the course reset.
+5. Fill in the prompts in the application window to proceed with the course reset.
-5. Once the script has finished running, a pop-up window will show a summary of what has been deleted.
+6. Once the script has finished running, a pop-up window will show a summary of what has been deleted.
 There is also a **Go to Course** button that will redirect you to the Canvas course page so that you may review the course.